What Is Multi-factor Authentication (MFA)?

 The three most common categories, or authentication factors, are described as something you know, something you have, and something you are.
 MFA works by combining two or more factors from these categories.

 - Something you know, also known as the "knowledge" factor, typically includes passwords, personal identification numbers (PINs), and one-time passwords (OTPs).
-It may also include ask the user to answer a security question, such as the name of the street you grew up on.
+It may also include asking the user to answer a security question, such as the name of the street you grew up on.

 - Something you have, also known as the "possession" factor, includes a device or something else in a user's possession.
 It may include an authenticator app on a mobile device, security keys, or a security token, which is a hardware device that plugs into your computer's USB port.
 A smartphone frequently provides the possession factor in conjunction with a one-time passcode (OTP) app.